February 15, 2018

 Advantages & disadvantages of automation

-Reduced direct human labour costs and expenses.
+• Reduced Labor Costs: Over time, automation can lower direct human labor costs and associated expenses.

 January 22, 2018